Pav Bhaji recipe – Authentic Mumbai street style

 If you want to relish the taste and aroma Chowpatty style at home, try this stovetop Pav Bhaji recipe and I guarantee, it will become one of your favorite recipes!
 You will not make pav bhaji any other way again.

 What is Pav Bhaji?

 Pav Bhaji is one of the most popular and favorite street food in Maharashtra, with its origin in Mumbai.
-Hot bhaji (smooth and thick consistency) with a big dollop of butter melting and spreads in all directions served with lightly toasted soft pavs laden with butter.
-Well, this is a reason to love it by all age groups.
+Hot bhaji (smooth and thick consistency) with a big dollop of butter melting and spreading in all directions served with lightly toasted soft pavs laden with butter.
+Well, this is a reason to love it for all age groups.
 Street food can’t get better than this!

 No matter which place or what time, there is always a queue for this dish.
 While waiting for the order, the aroma of spices and butter is a real test of patience.
 But, it is worth the waiting time.

 Pav bhaji which started as a ‘street junk food’ has now found its way into some of the Indian restaurants around the world.
 People are noticing and just can’t get enough of this Indian street dish which is not surprising too.
 Because pav bhaji has a seductive and spicy flavor that teases and excites the taste buds simultaneously.

 Every bite is transportation to culinary heaven.
 The punch of spices from the bhaji is balanced by the butter on top and the crunch of the onion along with the slight tartness of the lemon when had with pav is a perfect burst of flavors in the mouth.
 You can relish this dish at any hour of the day, for breakfast, brunch, lunch, or even dinner.